 I'd like to thank Bonnie Bogle once more for her Herculean organizing efforts.
 And of course a thank you to all attendees whom all partially paid for my travel expenses and Drupalcon ticket (I won a scholarship).
 I hope you'll all benefit from my work in the end!

-For me personally, the most important event was my own session, Drupal CDN integration: easier, more flexible and faster!.
-It was so important to me because it allowed me to gather more feedback before I was going to start doing the actual work – the coding – of my bachelor thesis.
-So far it's only been about research and presenting (at FOSDEM and now at DrupalCon DC), so I know the field pretty well by now.
+Drupal CDN integration: easier, more flexible and faster!.
+It was so important to me because it allowed me to gather more feedback before I was going to start doing the actual work — the coding — of my bachelor thesis.
+So far it’s only been about research and presenting (at FOSDEM and now at DrupalCon DC), so I know the field pretty well by now.

 The presentation itself was a success, about 100 people attended my session, which is more than I anticipated because it's such a narrowly scoped topic and because there were so many interesting sessions in the same time slot I was competing with.
 8 or so people came to talk to me afterwards, we stood there talking for another half hour, which is an awesome (and big) response!